 A bit of research told me that the mushrooms were part of a mycorrhizal fungus, i.e. a fungus that connects with plants.
 Lying in front of me was a visual trail of the incredible fungal network thriving under the soil between the Oak and the Ash.
 Allowing the trees to connect, allowing nutrients to be shared.
 It was as though the mud I had craved in my 20s has led me to this moment.
 Seeing this beautiful chain of mushrooms linking one tree to the other, felt like a gift from the forest.

 When we allow ourselves to re-establish a relationship both with our inner wild and the more-than-human world magical things happen.
 Hidden worlds reveal themselves, new ways of being are presented to us and we realise how lucky we are to be part of this beautiful Earth.

-If you are feeling called to deepen your relationship with nature, I warmly invite you to take a look at my year long experience Rewild Your Soul - A Year of Seasonal Adventures, opening for enrolment each Autumn and Spring.
+If you are feeling called to deepen your relationship with nature, I warmly invite you to take a look at my year long experience Rewild Your Soul - A Year of Seasonal Adventures, opening for enrolment each Autumn.